matiaskorhonen/paper-age/README.md

 * Only passphrase-based encryption is supported at the moment
 * Only the A4 paper size is supported at the moment

+## Thread models and use cases

+* The main use case is keeping secrets, such as TFA recovery codes, in a safe place
+* Adding the passphrase by hand allows the use of public printers, for example in libraries, offices, copy shops, and so forth
+* For extra protection, memorize the passphrase or store it separately from the printout
+* Needing to scan and decrypt protects against unsophisticated adversaries even if the passphrase is right there (the average burglar isn't going to care about your Mastodon account)
+* If you need protection from nation states or other advanced threats, look elsewhere

 ## Example

 This is what the output PDF looks like.
 The QR code is easily readable with an iPhone (or other modern smartphone).